Threshold Run Guide: Benefits and Sample Workouts

 Threshold Training Benefits

 Doing threshold runs improves your lactate levels, allowing you to exercise longer without fatigue and exhaustion.
 Improving your lactate threshold will make you a better runner, allowing you to run farther and faster.
+Distance runners who do threshold runs can improve their race times.

 Threshold runs improve your VO2 max, which measures the maximum amount of oxygen your body can use during intense exercise.
 Adding a regular threshold run to your training program will help boost your VO2 max.

 Elite athletes have the highest lactate threshold.
 According to the University of Virginia, the average person reaches their lactate threshold at 50 to 50 percent of their VO2 max.
 Amateur athletes usually reach their lactate threshold at 65 to 80 percent of their VO2 max.
 Elite athletes have the highest lactate threshold, reaching 85 to 95 percent of VO2 max.
-See our guide to VO2 max.

 Threshold vs. Tempo Runs

 Threshold runs and tempo runs are similar as they both improve your VO2 max and running threshold.
 But there is a difference between the two.
 Threshold running is at or just below your threshold level, meaning lactate does not accumulate significantly in your blood during the workout.
-Tempo runs are longer in duration.
-A tempo run is usually at or close to your 10K race pace and can be up to 6 or 7 miles for long-distance race training.

 See How to Do a Tempo Run and Get Faster for more details on tempo runs.